zombocom/rack-timeout/README.markdown

 Concurrent web servers such as [Unicorn][] and [Puma][] should work fine with rack-timeout.

-If you're trying to test that a `TimeoutError` is being raised in your rails application, please note that it's **not possible in functional tests**.
+If you're trying to test that a `TimeoutError` is being raised in your Rails application, please note that it's **not possible in functional tests**.
 You *can* `assert_raises TimeoutError` in integration tests by adding the following to your `test_helper.rb`

     # test/test_helper.rb
     ActionDispatch::IntegrationTest.app = Rack::Builder.new do